LuckyHyena/DnD/tomb_of_annihilation/player_notes/character_creation.md

 ## Recommended favored enemies
 I've tried to cram every creature in the 5e Monster Manual into my Chult prep, but some are nonetheless more common than others:
-- Monstrosities, including the most powerful yuan-ti, as well as most Underdark creatures.
+- Monstrosities, including the most powerful Yuan-ti, as well as most Underdark creatures.
 - Undead.
-- Shapechanger humanoids, which includes both yuan-ti spies and [were-tigers](introduction.md#dangers-of-chult); plus one other [type of humanoid](dramatis_personae.md#inhabitants-of-chult).
+- Shapechanger humanoids, which includes both Yuan-ti spies and [were-tigers](introduction.md#dangers-of-chult); plus one other [type of humanoid](dramatis_personae.md#inhabitants-of-chult).
 - Beasts, including dinosaurs.
 - Plants, constructs, or oozes.
 - Dragons, giants, or elementals.

-The yuan-ti speak Primordial.
+The Yuan-ti speak Primordial.

 ---